MicrosoftDocs/dataexplorer-docs/data-explorer/grafana.md

     ![Connection name and type](media/grafana/connection-name-type.png)

-1. Enter the name of your cluster in the form https://{ClusterName}.{Region}.kusto.windows.net.
+1. In **Settings** > **Connection details**, enter the name of your cluster in the form https://{ClusterName}.{Region}.kusto.windows.net.
 Enter the other values from the Azure portal or CLI.
 See the table below the following image for a mapping.

     ![Connection properties](media/grafana/connection-properties.png)